vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-hive.md

       nebula.fields: [degree]

       # In source, use a column in the follow table as the source of the edge's starting vertex.
+      # In target, use a column in the follow table as the source of the edge's destination vertex.
       source: {
         field: src_player
       }

-      # In target, use a column in the follow table as the source of the edge's destination vertex.
       target: {
         field: dst_player
       }

-      # Number of pieces of data written to Nebula Graph in a single batch.
+      # The number of data written to Nebula Graph in a single batch.
       batch: 256

-      # Number of Spark partitions
+      # The number of Spark partitions.
       partition: 32
     }

-    # Set information about Edge Type serve
+    # Set the information about the Edge Type serve.
     {
       name: serve
       type: {